 Features include searching for movies and TV shows, playing music or podcasts, controlling the volume and power of the TV, asking internet search questions as well as getting weather, calendar and traffic info on screen.
 You can also link the TV to your Google Home app to control the smart home gadgets you've added.
 With smart displays now here, you can see the potential in the original living room screen as a true hub - to view security camera footage, for instance, or video doorbell feeds.

-At CES, TiVo announced built-in Google Assistant (and Alexa) voice controls and options like Nvidia's Shield TV already support the ecosystem whereas other set top and streaming box manufacturers, like Roku, are working on their own voice systems.
+TiVo announced built-in Google Assistant (and Alexa) voice controls and options like Nvidia's Shield TV already support the ecosystem, whereas other set-top and streaming box manufacturers, like Roku, are working on their own voice systems.

 Here are some example Google Assistant commands to get going with music and TV: